Chamaerops: Distribution

 Chamaerops humilis is one of only two palm species native to continental Europe, the other being Phoenix theophrasti.
-It is mainly found in southwestern Europe, over all the south coasts of Spain and Portugal, central and southern Italy, some parts of the southern Mediterranean coast of France and Monaco, in the islands of Malta, Sicily, Sardinia, Corsica, Majorca, Ibiza, Menorca, Formentera (Balearic Islands) as well as northwest Africa (Morocco, Algeria, Tunisia).
-It is one of the northernmost naturally occurring palms in the world, with the northernmost standing in Metropolitan City of Genoa, Italy, at 44°N.

-Although not naturally occurring far north from the Mediterranean, Chamaerops humilis grows well as far north as southern England.
+It is mainly found in southwestern Europe, over all the south coasts of Spain and Portugal, central and southern Italy, parts of the southern Mediterranean coast of France and Monaco, on the islands of Malta, Sicily, Sardinia, Corsica, and the Balearic Islands, as well as North Africa in Morocco, Algeria and Tunisia.
+It is one of the northernmost naturally occurring palms in the world, with the northernmost native standing in Genoa, Italy, at 44°N. Although not naturally occurring far north from the Mediterranean, Chamaerops humilis grows well as far north as southern England.

 Cultivation

 Chamaerops humilis is valued in gardening and landscaping in many parts of the world.
 It is very drought-tolerant once established.
 It is hardy to −12 C, but does prefer hot summers.
 It is a very slow-growing plant.
-The blue form of the species, native to high elevations of the Atlas Mountains, has recently been introduced into the trade and early reports indicate that it may be 12 C-change or more hardier than the green form.
+A blue form of the species, native to high elevations of the Atlas Mountains, has recently been introduced into the trade and early reports indicate that it may be 12 C-change or more hardier than the green form.

+In Europe, it is widely cultivated across the Mediterranean, as well as in the southern portions of the U.K. In the United States, Chamaerops is cultivated along the West Coast from southern California to the Pacific Northwest coast, along the East Coast from Georgia to Maryland, and in several areas of the drier southwestern United States.
+Chamaerops is also cultivated in New Zealand and several parts of Australia.

 It has gained the Royal Horticultural Society's Award of Garden Merit.